 Recently Helen was Producer and Artistic Director for GDance, an acclaimed production and training company with a specialism in inclusive dance practice.
 She now works as a freelance consultant.

 Janine used to play circuses with her sister Niki when they were small.
 Dreams came true when both studied at Fool Time in the late 80’s.
 She went on to work with Archaos and Captain Bob’s in the 90’s as well as a day job making shoes on Christmas Steps.

 As a stilt-walker Janine performed at many events before becoming a Stage Manager in Theatre & Circus at Glastonbury Festival, running a rural touring scheme in South Gloucestershire and joining Bristol City Council Arts and Events team.
 Putting Circus Baobab in a big top in Portland Square for the launch of Circomedia in 2005 was a highlight for her.
 She still works backstage at events and festivals.

 A graduate of Fool Time’s first year-long course, Gavin’s work has taken him from aerialist with Ra Ra Zoo through choreographing and assistant-directing for the Royal Shakespeare Company to heading up the motion capture team on Spielberg’s Ready Player One.
 He is a core member of Andy Serkis’ Imaginarium, working on Animal Farm and Mowgli.
-Gavin choreographed circus scenes for Bollywood’s Dhoom3 and has just returned from India where he was acting in Thugs of Hindoostan.
-He is currently co-developing Blakes Circus, a show inspired by circus’ first entrepeneur Philip Astley and his contemporary, the poet William Blake.
-None of which would have happened without Richard.
+Gavin choreographed circus scenes for Bollywood’s Dhoom 3 and starred alongside Aamir Khan and Amitabh Bachan in Thugs of Hindostan.
+In 2019 he assisted on Elekron, a circus/ stunt show for Studio City in Macau and was circus director for Garden of Love, the Ambhani wedding spectacle in Mumbai.